ctindogaru/Text-Compression/README.md

 # Text-Compression

-Text Compression with Huffman Coding
+Text Compression using Huffman Coding

 To compile the program -> make